psevestre/openid-fapi/Financial_API_WD_001.md

 There are many factors to be considered in terms of privacy when implementing this document.
-However, since this document is a profile of OAuth and OpenID Connect, all of them are generic and applies to OAuth or OpenID Connect and not specific to this document.
+However, since this document is a profile of OAuth and OpenID Connect, all of them are generic and apply to OAuth or OpenID Connect and are not specific to this document.
 Implementers are advised to perform a thorough privacy impact assessment and manage identified risks appropriately.

 **NOTE**: Implementers can consult documents like